cnlohr/colorchord/embedded8266/README.md

 not being written correctly.

 ## UDP Commands
+These commands can be sent to port 7878, defined in user.cfg
 | Custom Command | Name | Description |
 | -------------- | ---- | ----------- |
 | CB | Bins | Given an integer, return the bins vals in a string over UDP.
 0 == embeddedBins32, 1 == fizzed_bins, 3 == folded_bins |